FACIT Announces Six Finalists for 2021 Falcons' Fortunes Pitch Competition

 Falcons’ Fortunes endeavors to enhance, support and celebrate a culture of commercialization in Ontario, such as the cultivation of skill sets that enable ideas to be successfully pitched to investors and promotion of entrepreneurial spirit.

 Join us and learn more about these emerging breakthrough innovations and network with the Ontario cancer research community.

-For more information, please visit the Falcons' Fortunes webpage.
+For more information, including how to register to attend, please visit the Falcons' Fortunes webpage.